qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 The `wal_delta` transfer method only transfers the difference between two shards.
 More specifically, it transfers all operations that were missed to the target shard.
 The [WAL] of both shards is used to resolve this.
 There are two
-benefits: 1. it will be very fast, because it only transfers the difference rather than all data.
-2. the ordering guarantees can be `strong`[^ordered], required for some applications.
-Two disadvantages are: 1. it can only be used to transfer to a shard that already exists on the other node.
-2. applicability is limited because the WALs normally don't hold more than 64MB of recent operations.
+benefits: 1.
+It will be very fast because it only transfers the difference rather than all data.
+2. The ordering guarantees can be `strong`[^ordered], required for some applications.
+Two disadvantages are: 1.
+It can only be used to transfer to a shard that already exists on the other node.
+2. Applicability is limited because the WALs normally don't hold more than 64MB of recent operations.
 But that should be enough for a node that quickly restarts, to upgrade for example.
 If a delta cannot be resolved, this method automatically